eliezer-moreno/testAssessment/README.md

 # testAssessment
 This is a technical assessment

+Pre-requisites:
+- VS 19
+- MS net5
+- MVC asp .net
+- MS entityframework

 Instructions:

 1. Please clone this repo.
 2. Please create a branch with your name.
-3. Please implement the bootstrap theme (zip file startbootstrap-sb-admin-2-gh-pages), remove all non-sense items, leave the left menu with links to:
-  -  Home (root)
-  -  Store
-  -  Products
-4. Please create a new Model with the corresponding View-Controller for entity Store as:
+3. Please create a new Model with the corresponding View-Controller for entity Store as:

 Column | Type
 ------------ | -------------